 GIVING HELP.
 GIVING HOPE.

-Although we had been serving the area, it was determined that an on-site EAC could directly meet the communities’ needs.
+Although we had been serving the area, it was determined that an on-site Family Support Center (formerly named Emergency Assistance Center) could directly meet the communities’ needs.
 Our first Lawrence EAC was housed in the parish offices of St. John the Evangelist Catholic Church in 2010.
-Five years later, the parish purchased a Victorian home across the street for the EAC, and the new offices were dedicated in March 2015.
+Five years later, the parish purchased a Victorian home across the street for the FSC, and the new offices were dedicated in March 2015.
 The parish continues to provide generous support, making a monthly financial contribution for food and utilities, and a gift in-kind for clothing.
 They have food drives throughout the year, as do many of our parishes.
 They also provide holiday assistance with Easter, Thanksgiving and Christmas.

 This past fiscal year, demand for services continued to grow in Lawrence.
 We experienced a 55% increase in the number of individuals served.
 Food assistance was provided 15,911 times — nearly double that of the previous year.
 Distribution of gently used clothing grew 160% while participation in financial education tripled.